sergiyblazhievsky/jrsh/README.md

 export /public/Samples
 ```

-In the Tool mode an application executes only one command.
+In the Tool mode an application executes only one operation.
 To switch that mode you must specify a connection string which has the following format:
 ```
 [username]|[organization]%[password]@[url] (organization is optional)
 ```